scikit-activeml/scikit-activeml/docs/developers_guide.rst

    git clone https://github.com/<your-username>/scikit-activeml.git

-3. Create a new branch for your changes from the ``master`` branch:
+3. Create a new branch for your changes from the ``development`` branch:

 .. code:: bash